jimmyicheka/Cybersecurity-lab/README.md

 ## 🧰 Python Hacking Tools

-This new section showcases my practical cybersecurity tools built in Python — each one focuses on automating or demonstrating a core security concept like network spoofing, scanning, or encryption.
+This section showcases practical cybersecurity tools built in Python by me — each one focuses on automating or demonstrating a core security concept like network spoofing, scanning, or encryption.

 📂 **Folder:** [`/tools`](./tools)